The tell tale signs of a scam

 - Day trading demands great concentration to watch dozens of ticker quotes and price fluctuations to spot market trends

 - Day trading comes with brutal psychological rigors because it's nerve-racking to seek profit from swings in daily market movements while trying vigilantly to protect your capital against loss -- and you're never really sure whether you'll gain profits or lose your shirt.

 One of the main tell tale signs of a scam is the assurance of profit.
 Investing in the stock market can be a gamble if you don't know exactly what you're doing.
 Also, no one can completely predict whether or not they'll make exorbitant gains on any particular trade.

-With First Hour Trading you will be given specific reccomendations by it's creator, Manny Backus.
+With First Hour Trading you will be given specific reccomendations.
 Whether or not you make any specific trade is completely up to you.
 How much you chose to invest is 100% up to you as well.

 So who is Manny Backus and how did he come up with the First Hour Trading system?